BrennanB/quartz/content/DESIGN/Choosing Ratios.md

 ## How Much Mass?

 The simplest answer for some of these mechanism is simply how heavy is the thing you are trying to move?
 This can be solved by getting a [[weight estimate]] either through [[Solidworks]] or weighing actual parts on a scale (or a combination of both!).

+# Design Calculator

+We use [Recalc](https://www.reca.lc/) to do the math calculations for our mechanisms.
+Each calculation has a unique url that you can copy and save for reference later.